 White + black anemone

-I’d love to hear about your favorite white flower in the comments below and if you’d consider using some of our favorites above!
-To see these flowers in use, please visit the galleries on our newly redesigned website, or follow along on Instagram for the most up to date photos!
+I’d love to hear about your favorite white flower in the comments below.
+Would you consider using some of our favorites above?
+To see these flowers in use, please visit the galleries on our newly redesigned website, or follow along on Instagram for the most up-to-date photos!